flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/renderer-sdks/angular-renderer.md

     tokens: 'assets/theme/theme_tokens.json',
   },
 ```
 The **assets/theme/theme_tokens.json** - should hold the design tokens (e.g. colors, fonts) used in the theme.
-An example can be found here.

 The **assets/theme/theme_components.json** - holds metadata used to describe component styles.
-An example can be found here.

 For **Task Management** theming is done through the ppf-theme mixin that accepts as an argument a list of colors grouped under **primary**, **status** and **background**